 Alexander’s lasting achievement at JSU was the Institute for the Study of the History, Life, and Culture of Black People.
 As director of the Institute, she organized several conferences that were the first of their kind, including the 1971 National Evaluative Conference on Black Studies and the 1973 Phyllis Wheatley Poetry Festival.

 After thirty years of teaching, Margaret Walker Alexander retired as Professor Emerita and donated her literary and administrative papers to the Institute that she had founded and that was subsequently named in her honor.
 The Margaret Walker Papers at JSU constitute one of the single largest collections of a modern black, female writer anywhere in the world.
-The Walker Center houses more than thirty significant manuscript collections such as the papers of former U.S. Secretary of Education, Roderick Paige, and a large oral history repository that includes the official collection of the Veterans of the Mississippi Civil Rights Movement.
+The Walker Center houses close to forty significant manuscript collections such as the papers of former U.S. Secretary of Education, Roderick Paige, and a large oral history repository with more than 2,000 interviews.